rosasip/Directory-Traversal-Attack/README.md

 ---

-## Reflection answers

-**Q1 — Directory traversal in 3 emojis:** 🔙 🔙 📂 *(the `../ ../` climb back up into folders you shouldn't reach)*

-**Q2 — Why use a `.sh` file?** Because the attack isn't one command — it's a sequence (start the server in the background → wait → set the target path → run the attack → kill the server).
+So Why use a `.sh` file?** Because the attack isn't one command — it's a sequence (start the server in the background → wait → set the target path → run the attack → kill the server).
 A shell script bundles that whole sequence into one repeatable, executable file, so I run it with a single `./attack.sh` instead of retyping every step, and it lets me store and reuse a variable like `ATTACK_PATH`.